-I am a first year DPhil student in the group of Dr. Jelena Bezbradica Mirkovic with a strong interest in innate immunology and signaling pathways of myeloid cells.
-After receiving my B.Sc. in Molecular Biomedicine and my M.Sc. in Immunobiology from the University of Bonn, I started my DPhil Institute in October 2019, funded by a Kennedy Trust Prize Studentship.
+I am a second year DPhil student in the group of Dr. Jelena Bezbradica Mirkovic with a strong interest in innate immunology and signaling pathways of myeloid cells.
+After receiving my B.Sc. in Molecular Biomedicine and my M.Sc. in Immunobiology from the University of Bonn, I started my DPhil at the Kennedy Institute in October 2019, funded by a Kennedy Trust Prize Studentship.

 During my Bachelor and my Master studies I had the opportunity to gain first insights into innate immunity and inflammasome research in the laboratories of Eicke Latz and Bernardo Franklin which sparked my interest in that topic and motivated me to further pursue that research.
 I also had the chance to do multiple internships abroad, such as my master thesis in the laboratory of Hidde Ploegh in Boston and one lab rotation at the Kennedy Institute during which I got very excited for the research that is being conducted at the Kennedy Institute.